What is TiM on MyPathway?

 The information is sent immediately to the Sheffield MND care team who will look at your answers.
-If there no problems and you are stable, they will send you a message to tell you this.
+If there no problems and you are stable, they may send you a message to tell you this.
 If they need to take action, they may contact you, your carer, or another member of the care team.

 How quickly will I get a response?